 Here are nine movies about Borderline Personality Disorder that were hits on the big screen as well as the rental and streaming market…

 1. Silver Linings Playbook (2012)

-In this film, Pat Solitano (Bradley Cooper) suffers from bipolar disorder.
+In the film Silver Linings Playbook, Pat Solitano (Bradley Cooper) suffers from bipolar disorder.
 Tiffany Maxwell (Jennifer Lawrence) is thought by many in the film to have BPD.
-Her diagnosis is not explicit, but Lawrence’s character displays many bordeline personality symptoms.
+Her diagnosis is not explicit, but Lawrence’s character displays many borderline personality symptoms.

 The pair find themselves in a relationship and are criticized, at least for a time, by their friends and family while they battle their own illnesses and try to create a life together.

 Silver Linings Playbook is consistently chosen by fans as one of their favorite BPD movies about many types of mental health issues.